 Phishing is successful because cybercriminals can hide malicious content to avoid detection by security tools.
 It is also successful because it deceives and manipulates employees, making them inadvertent insiders.

-Here are some guidelines to ensure your phishing simulation campaign works.
+Here are some guidelines to get started and ensure your phishing simulation campaign works.

 Steps for a Successful Phishing Simulation Campaign

-Simulated phishing campaigns are designed to automate security training and deliver learning experiences directly to employees.
+Simulated phishing attacks are designed to automate phishing training and deliver learning experiences directly to employees.
 These simulated phishing training packages deliver realistic-looking phishing emails, that track real-world phishing campaigns.

 However, to get the most out of a phishing simulation campaign you must plan, be aware of the phishing threat landscape, communicate with employees, and understand how your business goals map to your cyber security needs.

-To get the most out of a campaign you should follow these steps:
+To get the most out of a phishing test you should follow these steps:

 Plan your Phishing Simulation Campaign Strategy

-All good campaigns are based on solid preparation work.
+All good phishing tests are based on solid preparation work.
 Preparation should cover the following areas: